About

 Francesca

-Francesca Owen (Australia) Francesca “Frankie” is a photographic artist and Manager of the Aqualillies Australian Team.
+Francesca Owen (Australia) “Frankie” is a photographic artist and Manager of the Aqualillies Australian Team.
 Frankie’s intrigue for the water began at age eight when she was introduced to artistic swimming.
 In 2012, she was selected to represent Australia in the London Olympics Games.
 After hanging up her competitive gear, she picked up her underwater housing and camera, and hasn’t left the waters edge since.
 Having studied Photojournalism at University, Francesca was able to merge her two passions and creates underwater art for that graces the walls of hotels and homes in Byron Bay, Paris and New York.
 Some of her favorite past events include an appearance for Cosmo Magazine in Sydney and an exclusive gala for Chopard Jewelry in Singapore.

 Sam-&-Dan-About-Page2